Fungus-Community-Edition/Fungus-wiki/command_ref/sprite_events.md

 Property | Type | Description
  --- | --- | ---
-Draggable Object | Fungus.Draggable2D | Draggable object to listen for drag events on Suppress Block Auto Select | System.Boolean | If true, the flowchart window will not auto select the Block when the Event Handler fires.
+Draggable Objects | System.Collections.Generic.List`1[Fungus.Draggable2D] | Draggable object to listen for drag events on Suppress Block Auto Select | System.Boolean | If true, the flowchart window will not auto select the Block when the Event Handler fires.
 Affects Editor only.

 # Drag Completed